-At his talk, Jason will discuss the power of nuclear energy and explain how OPG plans to utilize it in the current climate crisis.
-He will also focus on how innovative technologies are changing to adapt to a world that emphasizes clean and sustainable energy.
+At his talk, Jason discussed the power of nuclear energy and explained how OPG plans to utilize it in the current climate crisis.
+He also focussed on how innovative technologies are changing to adapt to a world that emphasizes clean and sustainable energy.

 About Jason Wight

 Jason is Director of Engineering, Pickering Nuclear Generating Station and Founder of X-LAB.

 Jason began his career with Ontario Power Generation (OPG) at the Pickering Nuclear Generating Station in 2000, after graduating from McMaster University with a degree in Engineering Physics.